stevencombs/retrocombs.github.io/_posts/2016/2016-08-29-tufte-sketchnote.md

 ---
 layout: post
-title: Edward Tufte seminar sketchnote
+title: 'Edward Tufte seminar sketchnote'
-date: August 29, 2016
+date: 'August 29, 2016'
-comments: yes
+comments: 'yes'
+categories:
-category: art
+  - art
 ---

 On Friday, August 26th, 2016 I had the opportunity to attend the [EDWARD TUFTE: PRESENTING DATA AND INFORMATION][1] one-day seminar at the Westin in Chicago, Illinois.
 I generated a sketchnote during the session as I will describe below.